Science Luau 2016 - Science in Paradise

 Visit the Registration Information page for complete details on how to join us on this fantastic tropical Getaway.

 Our week on the Big Island will be packed with everything that makes Hawaii so great – amazing beaches, mountains, volcanoes, snorkeling, tropical drinks, fantastic local cuisine, and the warmest, friendliest people in the Hawaiian Islands.
-We’ll have local experts and scientists with us to teach us about the incredible geology and ecology of Hawaii.
-We’ll learn about the natural history of the Hawaiian Islands, the delicate ecology of a coral reef, and why there are so few wiliwili trees left on the island (hint – goats are involved).
+We’ll have guest scientists who’ll teach us about the amazing and unique island of Hawaii, including Professor Richard Hazlett, the author of Roadside Geology of Hawaii, and by Keller Laros, founder of the Manta Pacific Research Foundation, We’ll learn about the natural history of the Hawaiian Islands, the delicate ecology of a coral reef, and why there are so few wiliwili trees left on the island (hint – goats are involved).
 And of course, your personal astronomer, Phil Plait, will always be around to point out interesting objects in the sky.

 We’re not just going to learn about Hawaii though – we’re going to experience it.
 We’ll board a private charter boat to snorkel at a coral reef in the afternoon and then night snorkel with manta rays!
 We’ll be taking a trip to the active Kilauea volcano with our own tour guide who will show us some of the most amazing parts of Volcanoes National Park.